FlagOpen/FlagAttention/README.md

 - the sequence length of k/v can be larger than that of q;
 - data type support, float16 and bfloat16 for Ampere Nvidia GPUs;
-- support causal and non causal modes.
+- support causal and non-causal modes.
 - support forward & backward modes.

 Limitations:

 - headdim should be in `[16, 32, 64, 128]`.
-- dropout is not supported yet.
+- dropout of attention weights is not supported yet.

 ## TODOs

 1. Test on other GPUs;
 2. Test on more triton versions
 3. Improve performance of attention operators.
-2. Support other extensions of flash attention.
+2. Support other extensions to flash attention.